GravityPDF/gravity-pdf-documentation/docs/v6/extensions/enhanced-download-add-on.md

 ![The Enhanced Download extension cover art.
 It includes an icon of a PDF document and an arrow pointing downward.
 The text 'Enhanced Download' is displayed.](https://resources.gravitypdf.com/uploads/2022/12/enhanced-download-cover-art1.png)

-*Enhanced Download* is a premium plugin for Gravity PDF that can display a user-friendly modal window + loading indicator when a PDF is generated on the server.
-It is a useful feature when Gravity PDF is generating complex PDFs that can take a few seconds (or more) to generate, or when you've [set up a Redirect Confirmation to a PDF](../users/shortcodes-and-mergetags.md#redirect-confirmation).
+*Enhanced Download* is a premium plugin for Gravity PDF that can display a user-friendly loading indicator while the PDF is generated on the server.
+It is a useful feature when Gravity PDF is generating complex PDFs that can take a few seconds (or more) to dynamically create, or when you've [set up a Redirect Confirmation to a PDF](../users/shortcodes-and-mergetags.md#redirect-confirmation).

 You can purchase the *Enhanced Download* plugin from the [Extension Shop](https://gravitypdf.com/shop/enhanced-download-add-on/).
 This guide will walk you through installing and configuring *Enhanced Download* to its full potential.